kitesi/gpa-calculator/README.md

 $ gpa-calculator <folder> [-h|--help] [-v|--verbose]
 ```

-If verbose is on it will display the subsections for a class as well like the homework, quizzes, etc.
+If verbose is on it will display the subsections for a class as well, like the homework, quizzes, etc.
+It will also show "target"
 I personally have `gpa` aliased to `gpa-calculator $my_folder`

 ### Syntax Highlighting